treehouses/treehouses.github.io/pages/vi/gitrepositories.md

 First, the [GitHub help section](https://help.github.com/en) and the [Git website](https://git-scm.com) are incredibly helpful in answering your basic questions.
 For example, [this link](https://help.github.com/articles/syncing-a-fork/) explains how to sync a fork with the correct upstream repo, because as you renamed your repository, it does not automatically assume that `treehouses.github.io` is the source.
-Instead, it assumes that `username.github.io`  This means that when you do `git diff` and `git status`, it only looks at your username.github.io.
+Instead, it assumes that `username.github.io` is the source.
+This means that when you do `git diff` and `git status`, it only looks at your username.github.io.
 You will therefore need to use `git fetch upstream`, `git checkout master`, and `git merge upstream/master` to correctly sync to treehouses.github.io as we will see below.